 Total Debt to Total Assets Ratio

 This ratio is a metric to assess what percentage of assets are financed by borrowed funds.
-It is one of the leverage ratios utilized by lenders, creditors, investors, financial analysts etc. It evaluates the position of the company on the scale where the benefit of financial leverage is on one side and risk of bankruptcy on the other side.
+It is one of the leverage ratios utilized by lenders, creditors, investors, financial analysts, etc. It evaluates the position of the company on the scale where the benefit of financial leverage is on one side and the risk of bankruptcy on the other side.

 Formula for Debt to Total Assets Ratio

 Total Debt to Total Asset to Ratio = (Short Term Debts + Long Term Debts) / Total Assets